A hundredfold

 “but he will receive one hundred times now in this time, houses, brothers, sisters, mothers, children, and land, with persecutions; and in the age to come, eternal life.”

-Whatever you have genuinely left for Christ's sake — a relationship, a security, a standing, a whole former life — is not vanishing into a void.
+Whatever you have genuinely left for Christ's sake, a relationship, a security, a standing, a whole former life, is not vanishing into a void.
 It can feel exactly like loss in the moment, because in the moment it is loss; the door really does close, and the room really does go quiet.
-But Jesus' promise reaches into the moment and past it.
-A hundredfold now, He says, with persecutions, and eternal life in the age to come.
+But Jesus' promise reaches into the moment and past it: a hundredfold now, He says, with persecutions in the same breath, and eternal life in the age to come.
 The break is real subtraction at the front edge and abundant addition at the final reckoning, and both are true at once.
 You are not throwing your life away by following Him into the rupture.
 You are investing it, at terms no earthly market offers — laying down what you had and receiving back, in this life and the next, more than you knew how to count.
 The cost is honest.
 So is the return.